tom-doerr/carla_rl_weights/README.md

 This repository contains checkpoint-files for the [Sentdex/Carla-RL repository](https://github.com/Sentdex/Carla-RL).
-To successfully clone the repository you need to have [git-lfs](https://git-lfs.github.com/) installed.
+To successfully clone the repository you need to have [git-lfs](https://git-lfs.github.com/) (`sudo apt-get install git-lfs`) installed.

 You can extract the checkpoints using lrztar (`sudo apt-get install lrzip`):
 ```